 Webinar Series: Coastal and Ocean Data Management Best Practices

-COINAtlantic is planning a series of information/training webinars aimed at explaining open data sharing platforms and data management plans.
+COINAtlantic planned a series of information/training webinars aimed at explaining open data sharing platforms and data management plans.
 The Webinar Series is based on the progression of topics covered in the upcoming best practices guide and the results of the pre-survey.
 Training sessions will include an interactive component to walk attendees through concrete steps to implement and/or augment data management practices within the participants’ own organization.
 COINAtlantic is working with subject matter experts to ensure that the appropriate material is covered in each virtual training session.

 COINAtlantic has observed a range in competency when it comes to data management practices within non-governmental organizations (e.g. community groups, ENGOs, industry associations, etc.), and there is growing recognition for the importance of data management.
 As such, in collaboration with the Marine Environmental Quality (MEQ) Program and the Clean Foundation, COINAtlantic is engaging in a project aimed at empowering non-governmental organizations to help increase and improve organizational data management capacity for projects in marine and coastal environments with a best practices guide and training materials.

 Read more about the Coastal and Ocean Data Management Best Practices Project here.